Thermal Hall conductivity of electron-doped cuprates: METHODS

 The thermal conductivity \Kxx~is measured by applying a heat current $J_{x}$ along the $x$ axis of the sample (longest direction), which generates a longitudinal temperature difference $\Delta T_{\rm{x}} = T^{+} - T^{-}$.
 The thermal conductivity \Kxx~is given by

 {where $J_x$ is the heat current,} $w$ is the sample width, $t$ its thickness and $L$ the distance between $T^{+}$ and $T^{-}$.
-When a magnetic field is applied perpendicular to the heat current ($H \perp J_{x}$), a transverse temperature difference $\Delta T_y$ can develop along the $y$ axis.
+When a magnetic field is applied parallel to $z$, a transverse temperature difference $\Delta T_y$ can develop along the $y$ axis.
 The thermal Hall conductivity \Kxy~is then defined as

 In a tetragonal system (like NCCO and PCCO), we can take $\kappa_{\rm{yy}} = \kappa_{\rm{xx}}$.
 The temperature differences $\Delta T_{\rm{x}}$ and $\Delta T_{\rm{y}}$ were measured using type-E thermocouples (chromel-constantan), in a steady-state method at fixed magnetic field $H$ (see refs.~\onlinecite{Boulanger2020,Grissonnanche2020,Grissonnanche2016}), since such thermocouples have a weak field dependence in the regime of $T$ and $H$ values explored here, and they have a better sensitivity than resistive Cernox sensors at high temperature.
 (Note that in a previous test we found no difference between a \Kxy~measurement using thermocouples and a \Kxy~measurement on the same sample using Cernox sensors -- see Appendix C in ref.~\onlinecite{Grissonnanche2016}.)
 The (heat-off) voltage background of the thermocouples was carefully subtracted from the heat-on signal to give the correct $\Delta T_y$.
 In order to properly measure \Kxy, any contamination from the thermal conductivity \Kxx~that would result from a slight misalignment of the two opposite transverse contacts is removed by field anti-symmetrization, namely $\Delta T_{\rm y}(H) =\left[\Delta T_{\rm y}(T, H)-\Delta T_{\rm y}(T,-H)\right]/2$.
 The heat current along the $x$ axis is generated by a strain gauge heater {attached} at one end of the sample.
 The other end is glued using silver paint to a copper block that serves as a heat sink.
 (Note that the Hall response of copper in a field does not contaminate the Hall response coming from the sample, as was verified by measuring \Kxy~twice on the same sample of Nd$_2$CuO$_4$ -- once with the copper block and then with a block made of the insulator LiF.
 The same \Kxy~curve was obtained with the two setups, within error bars -- see Supplementary information in ref.~\onlinecite{Boulanger2020}.
 Hence, using copper for the heat sink does not lead to any detectable contamination of the thermal Hall signal.)